 Click here to view the RVSD 2019 Sewer Rate Study Final Report (April 18, 2019).

-Click here to select and view discussion from two public workshops on the sewer rate schedule that were held on March 20 and April 17.
+Click here to select and view discussion from the March 20 and April 17, 2019 public workshops on the sewer rate schedule.

 Business & Residential Rates